adriancalavie/Data-Binding-and-Update-Source-Trigger-example/README.md

 # Data-Binding-and-Update-Source-Trigger-example
-An example for Data Binding and Update Source Trigger made in WPF with .NET Framework
+An example for Data Binding and Update Source Trigger in WPF with .NET Framework